 Summary

 Saskatchewan has taken some important early steps toward improving literacy outcomes.
 The release of the draft Reading Scope and Sequence, with clear expectations for foundational skills from kindergarten to grade 3, signals the beginning of a larger shift toward evidence-based reading instruction.
-We are also encouraged by the province’s current work on a public procurement process for universal screening tools, another strong sign of forward momentum.
+We are also encouraged that the province has recently announced that all schools will be provided with universal reading screening tools beginning in the 2026–27 school year, an important step toward identifying students who need support early and ensuring more consistent literacy practices across the province.

-While these developments are promising, significant work remains.
-The core English Language Arts (ELA) curriculum still promotes cueing strategies, and key guidance documents such as Saskatchewan Reads continue to reflect outdated balanced literacy practices.
-There are no provincial requirements for using evidence-based interventions, no consistent policies to monitor student progress or communicate results to families, and teacher licensing standards do not require knowledge of reading science or dyslexia.
+While these developments are promising, important work remains.
+The core English Language Arts (ELA) curriculum still references cueing strategies, and key guidance documents such as Saskatchewan Reads continue to reflect elements of balanced literacy that are not fully aligned with current evidence.
+At this stage, there are also no provincial requirements for the use of evidence-based interventions, no consistent policies for monitoring student progress or communicating results to families, and teacher licensing standards do not yet require preparation in reading science or dyslexia.

 With continued leadership and coordinated action, Saskatchewan has an opportunity to build on this momentum and make lasting, system-wide improvements that benefit all learners.